What is Industry Tech Fund?

-Industry Tech Fund provides businesses participating in collaborative, large scale, co-funded technology projects with funding to accelerate the emergence of new products and / or services based on a platform technology.
+The Industry Tech Fund provides funding to businesses participating in collaborative, large scale, co-funded technology projects to accelerate new products and services.

 A platform technology is a group of technologies that is used as a base upon which other applications, processes or technologies are developed.

 Platform technologies function as innovation catalysts.
 They facilitate the development of follow-on technologies which can be utilised in many and varied industries, and significant opportunities arise from the convergence of platform technologies.

 Platforms once developed potentially can be utilised by others to be further developed.